nimeir/lonk-dl/README.md

 # lonk-dl

-Reddit bulk image downloader script.
+Reddit daily image grabber script.
 It can be used to download images from subreddits, specific redditor's submissions, your saved submissions, etc.

 ## Prerequisites

 * Latest version of Python
-* Required packages: **praw** (Reddit API Wrapper for Python) and **requests**
+* Required packages: **praw** (Reddit API Wrapper for Python)
 * Registering the script on Reddit (see below for instruction)

 ## Installing